What is it like to be in Intensive Care Unit (ICU)?

 So, when my total knee replacement was planned, the surgeon informed me that I will be kept for a day in the ICU after surgery as per protocol.
 I told him that this is not the kind of emergency surgery, and I, being relatively healthy, may not need to be in the ICU.
 But hospitals have their own ways of taking care of patients and I fell in line with their protocol.

-After bilateral total knee replacement, my wife visited me briefly after six hours.
+After KCR surgery, my wife visited me briefly after six hours.
 I was transferred to the ICU as per protocol, but about 10 hours later, as beds were not available until then.
 I told that I am just fine, and should be transferred back to my room.
 But this did not help.

 The ICU in the super-speciality hospital turned out to be a single large room with 6 or 8 beds.
 Not all beds had provisions of medical gadgets that you see in the film.
 Nor other patients too had something of the sort.
-I felt relieved that most are not in critical conditions.
+I felt relieved that most were not in critical conditions.
 As per the protocol, the nurse used to take my temperature, blood pressure and oxygen level every three or four hours after surgery.
-Probably, once they monitored my ECG after my surgery in the ante-room of the operation theatre and so in the ICU.
+Probably, they had carried out my ECG after my surgery in the ante-room of the operation theatre and so in the ICU.

-Although I was in the ICU, it was not very comfortable, as I was trying to snatch some sleep at late hours of admission therein.
-Just one bed away was another patient who was surrounded by his attendants, 2-3 in number, as they kept talking and probably trying to keep patient awake.
-I am not sure as to how these attendants were allowed in the ICU, but one person was seating on a comfortable chair brought from outside and appeared to be a staff member.
-I tried my best to convey that they are disturbing me, and my efforts to sleep.
+Although I was in the ICU, it was not very comfortable.
+I was trying to snatch some sleep at late hours of admission therein.
+Just one bed away was another patient who was surrounded by his attendants, 2-3 in number, as they kept talking and trying to keep patient awake.
+I am not sure as to how these attendants were allowed in the ICU, but one person was sitting on a comfortable chair brought from outside and appeared to be a staff member.
+I tried my best to convey that they were disturbing me, as I tried to sleep.
 My efforts did not bear any fruits.
 I am not sure of reaction of other patients.
 Probably, they had slept or kept looking up until sleep took over.
 Here is a contrast that one patient was trying to sleep and another was being cajoled to remain awake.

 I am not sure as to when I slept.
-As I did not enter into sound sleep, frequent visits of nurses over-dressed in view of winter times as well as corona fears was felt once a while.
+As I did not enter into sound sleep, frequent visits of nurses over-dressed in view of winter times as well as corona fears were felt once a while.
 I woke up on the morning, had my breakfast and visit of doctors.
-Soon after, I was transferred to my room in the hospital.
-I am glad that the ICU experience was eventful for me in a sense that I too came out victorious for my ailment and felt joys of first to be seen by my beloved.
+Soon after, I was transferred to my room in the hospital. was glad that the ICU experience was eventful for me in a sense that I too came out victorious of my ailment and felt joys of first to see my beloved and to be seen by my beloved.

-As I moved out, I felt that the hospitals tried subtly their best to inflate your medical bills, and that was a bitter after-thought.
+As I moved out, I felt that the hospitals tried subtly their best to inflate my medical bills, and that was a bitter after-thought.

 Comments